 iSCSI parameters are negotiated at session or connection establishment by using Login Requests and Responses (see Section 3.2.3 iSCSI Login) and during Full Feature Phase (Section 3.2.4 iSCSI Full Feature Phase) by using Text Requests and Responses.
-In both cases the mechanism used is an exchange of key=value pairs.
+In both cases the mechanism used is an exchange of iSCSI-text-key=value pairs.
+For brevity iSCSI-text-keys are called just keys in the rest of this document.